-Whilst the Cardno technical report and City of Kalamunda Bicycle Plan do not identify specific facility upgrades within the activity centre plan area, a number of road segments have been identified that warrant improved on-road facilities, including:

-- Canning Road: dedicated on-street bicycle lanes - Mead Street: dedicated on-street bicycle lanes supported by the existing demand data that identifies ride data to Strava are recreational or 'sport' cyclists, this route as one of the most trafficable roads within the is consistent with that proposed in the Bicycle Plan for another segment approximately 500m south of the activity centre plan area.
+Whilst the Cardno technical report and City of Kalamunda Bicvcle Plan do not identify specific facility upgrades within the activity centre plan area, a number of road segments have been identified that warrant supported by the existing demand data that identifies ride data to Strava are recreational or 'sport' cyclists, this route as one of the most trafficable roads within the is consistent with that proposed in the Bicycle Plan for another segment approximately 500m south of the activity centre plan area.
 The delivery of similar treatments on this route would ensure continuity for all road users, minimising the risk of unnecessary conflict.